01Save That Soda Bottle

 06Hang the Trap

-If you'd like to be able to hang your wasp trap, use a hole punch to make two holes for a handle, ensuring that you punch through both the top and bottom portion of the bottle.
-Then, thread a piece of wire through the holes to serve as the handle.
+Make sure that you punch through both the top and bottom portion of the bottle.
+Then, thread a piece of wire or string through the holes to serve as the handle for hanging.

 07How the Trap Works

 Wasps are attracted to the scent of the bait and fly into the bottle opening to get to it.
-Once inside the bottle, they can't figure out how to get back through the narrow opening and eventually die, drowning in liquid if it is present.
+Once inside the bottle, they crawl down through the narrow opening, can't figure out how to get back through it and eventually die, drowning in the liquid if it is present.

 08Tips and Cautions